ASL University | Bookstore | Catalog | Dictionary | Lessons | Resources | Syllabi | Library

 Janice,

-When considering how to arrange the "learning environment" you have to ask, "What is the goal?"
+When considering how to arrange the "learning environment" it may help to ask, "What is your goal?"

 Is the goal to give the impression to Hearing people that Deaf people cannot and/or do not voice?